deverstalmage/Parenthetical/src/testing-restful-apis-in-node-js-with-nock-and-mocha-and-chai.md

 While an analysis of the merits and deficiencies of Node.js is far, far beyond the scope of this article, [NPM](http://npmjs.org) and the JavaScript runtime were perks for me.
 JavaScript is already something I work with daily (as I tackle both the front and back ends of all the online properties we run) and the opportunity to eliminate any sort of cognitive context switching is a welcome one.
 One of my favorite features of NPM is the "dependents" listing on each module's NPM page.
 While the number of dependent modules obviously doesn't protect against bugs, it does offer some insight into the perceived quality of the module, and how useful it might be to me as well.

+### Testing 1, 2, 3

-In the interest of robust and bug repelent code, I've also recently decided it was time to bite the bullet and adopt [test](http://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle)/[behavior](http://en.wikipedia.org/wiki/Behavior-driven_development#Principles_of_BDD) driven development into my workflow on most projects henceforth.
+In the interest of robust and bug repellent code, I've also recently decided it was time to bite the bullet and adopt [test](http://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle)/[behavior](http://en.wikipedia.org/wiki/Behavior-driven_development#Principles_of_BDD) driven development into my workflow on most projects henceforth.
 While my overall time-to-ship has increased, so has my confidence in tne ruggedness and accuracy of the code I have produced.
 And, although I'm only one project deep in my BDD adventures, I can tell this shift will be a welcome change in my [AngularJS-based](http://angularjs.org/) [properties](https://bulletin.represent.us/) as well.

+### Diving in

 So, as is my usual method, I dove into the Node.js and BDD worlds head-first.
 The problem I tackled was surprisingly fitting of a Node.js solution as it involved a lot of network I/O and little CPU-bound computation, aside from the ocasional [POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object) manipulation.
 At work we recently started using [NationBuilder](http://nationbuilder.com/) as a platform for organizing the large influx of volunteers we've been on the receiving end of.
 This is in addition to our primary CRM platform [ActionKit](http://actionkit.com/).

 Since we don't do our any of our email messaging through NationBuilder, I needed to find a way to periodically transfer the users in the NationBuilder database to the ActionKit database and preserve the tagging scheme in the process.
 Tags in ActionKit have an awkward and unusual nature: they act more as categories than as user keyword descriptors.
 ActionKit does however have "userfields" which act as key/value stores for extra user data not available by default.
 Seeing as both platforms offer REST interfaces, Node.js with its convenient http/s modules proved useful.
 In addition, a cron module exists for Node that allows for easy task scheduling while the app is running.

+### Tools

 After some preliminary research, I settled on using the [Mocha](http://visionmedia.github.io/mocha/) testing framework, augmented with the [Chai](http://chaijs.com/) assertion library.
 Mocha is [very easy to set up](http://visionmedia.github.io/mocha/#getting-started), and has a rich API for running all sorts of tests.
 Chai is a small but powerful JavaScript library that adds natural language-style assertions in both TDD ([assert](http://chaijs.com/guide/styles/#assert)) and BDD ([expect](http://chaijs.com/guide/styles/#expect)/[should](http://chaijs.com/guide/styles/#should)) styles.
 Combined, they offer a complete suite to painlessly unit test a majority of your JavaScript on both the server and front-end.

 The first issue that I ran into while writing tests for my network-heavy application was that not only were many of my network-bound tests very slow (as they were making actual HTTP calls), but that often they were not [idempotent](http://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning).
 User record creation proved to be the most awkward process to write tests for, as the return values and behaviors of creating a user that already exists in the database differ from creating a new user for whom there is no record.
-Luckily, [the Nock module](https://github.com/pgte/nock) reduces the pain of testing such scenarios substantially.
+Luckily, [the nock module](https://github.com/pgte/nock) reduces the pain of testing such scenarios substantially.
 Userfields need to be defined before they can be set in ActionKit, so I wrote code to determine which userfields were preexisting (though this code later turned out to be detrimental).
 Below is the original function, and the code written to test the function:

 _actionKit.js_
 ```javascript